Behnam-sn/Castle-Docusaurus/docs/ddd/tactical-design/architectural-patterns/cqrs.md

 It’s advisable to always implement synchronous projection,
 And optionally, an additional asynchronous projection on top of it.

-## Model Segregation

-In the CQRS architecture,
-The responsibilities of the system’s models are segregated according to their type:

-- A command can only operate on the strongly consistent command execution model.

-- A query cannot directly modify any of the system’s persisted state,
-  Neither the read models nor the command execution model.
+## Can Command Execution Models Return Any Data?

-A common misconception about CQRS-based systems is that a command can only modify data,
+A common misconception about CQRS-based systems is,
+That a command can only modify data,
 And data can be fetched for display only through a read model.

 In other words, the command executing the methods should never return any data.